 This insurance pays, without regard to fault, medical expenses and funeral expenses for you and your passengers, if an accident occurs involving your car, up to its stated limits.

 Some insurers offer coverage that will pay you, your family members, or other occupants of your car, under the terms of the policy, a set amount for certain serious injuries or death caused by an accident while in your car.
 These AD&D amounts are payable in addition to any amounts collected under the No-Fault, liability, or other parts of the policy.

 Supplemental Spousal Liability Insurance

-When you initially purchase insurance or at your policy renewal, your insurance company will be sending you notice of the availability of this coverage, an explanation of it and the additional premium that will be charged for it.
-Even if you do not purchase this optional coverage, a spouse is still eligible for No-fault benefits as discussed earlier.
+When you initially purchase insurance, modify your policy, or renew your policy, your insurance company will send you a notice explaining that this coverage is provided unless declined, an explanation of the coverage along with the premium charge for it, and a form to be used for declining the coverage.
+Even if you decline this coverage, a spouse is still eligible for no-fault insurance benefits as discussed earlier.